everydotorg/donate-button/README.md

 - showOnClick(selector, specificOptions?): Function to link a selector with the widget.
 As optional you can pass extra options that would be set only when the user open the widget with that button.
 - show(): Open the widget with javascript code.
 - createButton(selector, buttonOptions, widgetOptions): Function to generate a styled and customizable button inside the selector.

+## Demo site hosting details

+- Vercel hosts `embeds.every.org` as a static site from `docs/dist/donate-button/` - the root URL is the `index.html` page in that folder (which was written by hand, not generated)
+- Github Pages hosts `assets.every.org` as a static site from the `docs/` folder; Github Pages hosts our embeddable JS bundle from there.